THE BASIC LIST

 Iganacio Alderete is a harpist from Paraguay, who has played around the world since 1950.
 He started the group, Cochabamba, but this time he is performing as a soloist, with the accompaniment of a guitar and double bass.
 The harp he plays is Paraguayan, which derives from the "Classical" harp, but it's lighter, diatonic, without a pedal and has a large "resonance box".
 All these factors contribute to its novel sound.
 The "tunes" on this LP are Paraguayan, including "El Condor Pasa", made famous by Paul Simon.

 The sonics are outstanding.
 The performers are very up-front, detailed and immediate, though there is no real sense of depth.
 There is good ambience, harmonic structure and decay, but the performers are more in the listening room, in contrast to entering their space.
 It is a "big sound", with excellent dynamic qualities, and it is also clean, though sometimes you sense there is a (relatively) slight smear on the plucking, compared to what would be heard on a direct-to-disc.
-It should make the Basic List, but it may end up in The Honorable Mentions.
 This record will be difficult to find.

 FURTHER: Pierre Verany made a series of records of authentic South American music.
 All of them are sonically excellent, with the immediate, detailed, dynamic and up-front sound that this label is well known for.
 Unfortunately, the other records I heard were all "dryish"; subtracting ambience and harmonic colors.
 They still are most desirable, and highly recommended, for enthusiasts of this music.